yousefelassal/quote-cron/README.md

 > I do not believe in a fate that falls on men however they act; but I do believe in a fate that falls on them unless they act.

 > Everything in the universe goes by indirection.
 There are no straight lines.

+> I am not the first Buddha who came upon Earth, nor shall I be the last.
+In due time, another Buddha will arise in the world - a Holy One, a supremely enlightened One, endowed with wisdom in conduct, auspicious, knowing the universe, an incomparable leader of men, a master of angels and mortals.